-Microsoft’s revenue and profit drop, but cloud computing holds
+Microsoft’s profit drops, but cloud computing holds

 Microsoft’s PC business decreased 19% in revenue, and its gaming unit’s revenue decreased 12% compared to the same quarter a year ago.
 The company’s advertising business, which analysts expected to drop, increased 10%.
 Its devices unit, which includes Microsoft Surface tablets and computers, dropped 39% from last year — one of the biggest falls reported in the quarter.

-Despite the decrease in some units, Microsoft’s company’s cloud computing business grew 22% in revenue to $27.1 billion.
+Despite the decrease in some units, Microsoft’s cloud computing business grew 22% in revenue to $27.1 billion.
 Azure and other cloud services grew by 31% from last year.

 “The next major wave of computing is being born, as the Microsoft Cloud turns the world’s most advanced AI models into a new computing platform,” said Satya Nadella, chairman and CEO of Microsoft.